VictorEscribano/MTG-Deck/README.md

   - Ceate deck with custom name
   - Add/Remove cards to the created Deck (The deck is saved automatically)
   - If you have Decks already created you can load those decks and work with it
+  - Visualize a synergy heatmap between the cards in the deck

 The program has a simple and easy to use interface: